mgolshenas/Thesis/README.md

     The original grayscale image
     The log-magnitude spectrum of its Fourier Transform 2.The_inverse_Fourier_Transform
+   Image reconstruction progressively using pairs of symmetric frequency components from its 2D Fourier Transform.
+   Starts from the most central frequencies (low frequency) and gradually adds higher frequencies.
+   Visualizes each step of the reconstruction alongside the individual sinusoidal (grating) component.
+   Helps understand the contribution of each frequency to the overall image.
 3. Module_Fourier_zone_filter
     Applies a custom Fourier filter based on concentric frequency zones.
     Parameters: